LAW 3534A - Law Reform Part A

 Course Learning Outcomes

-1. to explain how the historical and modern context of law reform impacts upon the role and operation of law reform agencies;
+1. Achieve how the historical and modern context of law reform impacts upon the role and operation of law reform agencies;

-3. to undertake high level research of an assigned area of the law within its comparative and policy and legal dimensions and make reasoned findings and conclusions;
+4. Undertake high level research and analysis of an assigned area of the law within its comparative and policy and legal dimensions and make reasoned findings and conclusions;

 Intellectual and Social Capabilities